erikdubois/Mint-Y-Colora-Theme/README.md

 Sun is just the name of the colour.
 You can choose any name.

-Other names and themes that I created are in the themes <b>folder</b>.
-They are always 'old'.

-If you run the scripts on the latest version of the github <b>then</b> you will have the most recent version with the latest bug fixes.
+If you run the scripts on the latest version of the github <b>then</b> you will have always the most recent version with the latest bug fixes.
+That is always the best thing to do.

 # Just want to download the themes not build them

-All created themes can be found in the <b>themes</b> folder.
-Put them in your hidden folder .themes.
+All created themes can be found at https://github.com/erikdubois/Mint-Y-Colora-Theme-Collection.

-Building takes approx. 20 minutes.
+Follow the steps on this github.